1 NAADAC and NBCC CEHs

 December 16, 2014

 Electronic Cigarettes and Cessation: The Promise Verses Reality

 Presenter: Phillip Gardiner, DrPH

-We will continue our discussion of Electronic Cigarettes and Cessation.
-Electronic cigarettes have gained tremendous popularity over the past few years.
-Yet there is only partial information on the chemical composition and potential health benefits and or harm of these products.
+Electronic cigarettes have gained tremendous popularity over the past few years, yet there is only partial information on the chemical composition and potential health benefits and or harm of these products.
 While harm reduction and cessation claims abound, the existing scientific ligature provides a cautionary tale that the use of theme products may lead to the ongoing use of both regular tobacco products and electronic cigarettes (dual use).
 New studies confirm that 2nd hand aerosol is inhaled by the people near and around e-cigarette users.
 This later fact has led a growing number of cities and locales to adopt legislation to regulate e-cigarette as tobacco products.
 The FDA regulatory process has begun, but initial indications are that may not be as comprehensive as needed and could take upwards of 2 years to even enact.
 And with the tobacco industry moving to the forefront of the e-cigarette industry, this reality coupled with the other concerns stated above should give all tobacco control activists pause and reason for concern.
 The bottom line is that while e-cigarettes maybe safe then conventional cigarettes, that doesn't mean they are safe.